Vers le site du M�morial de la Shoah Retour � la page d'accueil g�n�rale

 The Shoah Memorial

-The Shoah Memorial opened to the public on 27 January 2005 on the occasion of the 60th anniversary of the liberation of the Auschwitz camp and the European Day for the Remembrance of the Holocaust and for the Prevention of Crimes against Humanity.
-Located in the historic Marais district of Paris, it is today the reference institution in Europe for the Holocaust.
+The Shoah Memorial opened to the public on 27 January 2005, on the occasion of the 60th anniversary of the liberation of Auschwitz and the European Day of Holocaust Remembrance and the Prevention of Crimes against Humanity.
+Located in the historic Marais district of Paris, it is now the reference institution in Europe for the Holocaust.

-Understanding the past to shed light on the future, such is the vocation of this place, both a place of memory, museum and documentation center.
-Open to a wide and diverse audience, it offers many spaces and activities: a permanent exhibition on the Holocaust and the history of the Jews in France during the Second World War, a space for temporary exhibitions, an auditorium scheduling screenings, symposiums, debates, book presentations... , the Wall of Names where are engraved the names of 76,000 Jewish men, women and children deported from France between 1942 and 1944; the Wall of the Righteous on which are inscribed the names of 2,693 Righteous who have protected or saved Jews, in France, during the Nazi occupation; the crypt, a place of meditation where the ashes of victims of Auschwitz and the Warsaw ghetto were placed; the Center for Contemporary Jewish Documentation (one million archival pieces, 75,000 photographs and 50,000 books) and its reading room, a multimedia space, educational spaces where workshops for children take place and activities for teachers' classes, a bookstore.
+Understanding the past to illuminate the future, such is the vocation of this place, at once a place of memory, a museum and a documentation centre.
+Open to a wide and diverse public, it offers many spaces and activities: a permanent exhibition on the Holocaust and the history of Jews in France during the Second World War, a space for temporary exhibitions, an auditorium that schedules screenings, conferences, debates, book presentations... , the Wall of Names where are engraved the names of 76,000 Jewish men, women, and children deported from France between 1942 and 1944; the Wall of the Just on which are inscribed the names of 2,693 Just who protected or saved Jews, in France, during the Nazi occupation; the crypt, a place of meditation where the ashes of victims of Auschwitz and the Warsaw Ghetto were placed; the Center for Contemporary Jewish Documentation (one million archival items, 75,000 photographs and 50,000 books) and its reading room, a multimedia space, educational spaces where workshops for children and activities for teacher classes take place, and a bookstore.

 Legal mentions